lake-wg/authz/draft-ietf-lake-authz.md

 Processing in V:

 * The Voucher_Request fields are prepared as defined in {{voucher_request}}, with the following changes:
-  * G_U is set to G_Y, the ephemeral public key of U which is extracted from message_2.
+  * G_U is set to G_Y, which is the ephemeral public key of U as extracted from message_2.
   * Voucher_Info is as extracted from the EAD_2 field of message_2.
-  * H_handshake is the transcript hash TH_2 (TODO: who calculates it?).
+  * H_handshake is the transcript hash TH_2, computed by V as specified in {{Section 5.3.2 of RFC9528}}.

 Processing in W happens as specified in {{voucher_request}}.